-5. Enhances and suppo orts collaboration with DV organizations?
-Yes Yes 6.
-Ensures survivors' rig ghts, voices, and perspectives are incorporated?
-Yes Yes Other? (limit 500 cha aracters) 7.
 1C-5d.
 Implemented VAWA-Required Written Emergency Transfer Plan Policies and Procedures for Domestic Violence, Dating Violence, Sexual Assault, and Stalking.
 NOFO Section V.B.1.e.

-1 Describe in the field below: 1. whether your CoC's written policies and procedures include an emergency transfer plan; transfer plan; how your CoC informs all households seeking or receiving CoC Program assistance about their rights to an emergency transfer; 3. what your CoC requires households to do to request emergency transfers; and 4. what your CoC does in response to households requesting emergency transfers.
+Describe in the field below: 1. whether your CoC's written policies and procedures include an emergency transfer plan; how your CoC informs all households seeking or receiving CoC Program assistance about their rights to an emergency transfer; 3. what your CoC requires households to do to request emergency transfers; and 4. what your CoC does in response to households requesting emergency transfers.

 - 1) Written Standards (WS) & Coordinated Entry Policies/Procedures include the CoC's Emergency Transfer Plan (ETP).
 ETP is publicly posted on CoC website.
 CoC worked in partnership with PCADV & VSPs to draft the ETP.
 The ETP P&P was updated by VAWA workgroup as part of the 2024 Written Standards updates, for implementation in late 2024/early 2025. - 2) Info about the ETP is made available to all participants, regardless of known survivor status, upon enrollment into a CoC/ESG-funded project.
 CE P&P include connections to VSPs for persons fleeing DV/SA.
-All ESG/CoC projects are required to participate in WS training, which includes information on the ETP process, which is conducted live & recorded with ongoing access on the CoC's website for reference & new hires.
-PCADV provides annual CoC-wide training on best practices for survivors, which includes in-depth overview of ETP & best practices for a survivor-centered trauma-informed implementation.
-This helps ensure that all ESG/CoC-funded orgs have the most up to date info about this policy & how to utilize it for participants.
-Additional training/TA is provided throughout the year upon request/ as needed. - 3) To request an emergency transfer, a participant notifies their case manager/housing provider, either verbally or in writing.
-The transfer request identifies if there is a threat of imminent harm from further violence if the participant were to remain in the same dwelling unit or that a household member was a victim of sexual assault that occurred on the premises during the preceding 90 calendar-day period.
+All ESG/CoC projects are required to participate in WS training, which includes info on the ETP process, which is conducted live & recorded with ongoing access on the CoC's website for reference & new hires.
+PCADV, in collaboration w/CoC provides annual training on best practices for survivors, which includes in-depth overview of ETP & best practices for a survivor-centered trauma-informed implementation.
+This helps ensure that all ESG/CoC projects have the most up to date info about this policy & how to utilize it for participants.
+Additional training/TA is provided throughout the year upon request/ as needed. - 3) To request an ETP, a participant notifies their case manager/housing provider, either verbally or in writing.
+The ETP identifies if there is a threat of imminent harm from further violence if the participant were to remain in the same dwelling unit or that a household member was a victim of sexual assault that occurred on the premises during the preceding 90-day period.
 The survivor is not required to provide proof of threat/harm. - 4) Providers inform clients of VAWA rights, including ETP.
 Providers must act as quickly as possible to move a participant requesting ETP, subject to availability & safety of a unit within the provider's own inventory.
-If that is not possible, ETP is processed through 20-county CE System.
-Upon request by the provider receiving ETP request, the CE staff will work quickly, following the established protocol/policies/procedures, to help identify an alternate safe unit, based on the input of survivor, and coordinate providers/ resources to facilitate transfer.
+If that is not possible, ETP is processed through 20-county CES, where ETP requests are prioritized above all other housing placements.
+Upon request by the provider receiving ETP request, DV CE staff will work quickly, following the established protocol/policies/procedures, to help ID a safe unit, based on the input of survivor, & coordinate providers/ resources to facilitate transfer.
 The implementation of the ETP is furthered through RRH projects that cover all counties, including PCADV's CoC-wide DV RRH project; FCCAA's Southwest Regional RRH project; & MCHA's Northwest Regional RRH project; which provide RRH resources to all 20 counties.